 Dentists use partial dentures when there are still some remaining healthy natural teeth.
 The patient may just need to fill in the gaps from a few missing teeth.
 Partial dentures are also removable.
-They are held in place using metal claps that will fit snuggly around the remaining teeth in the arch.
-This restoration is sometimes used instead of a dental bridge.
+They will remain in place with metal claps that will fit snuggly around the remaining teeth in the arch.
+Your dentist may use this restoration instead of a dental bridge.

 About Traditional Dentures

 Choosing dentures to replace your teeth will require an adjustment period.
 A full denture is quite bulky and will feel uncomfortable at first.
 Sometimes it takes patients months to get used to one being inside their mouth.
 Dentures are also known to cause issues such as moving or slipping around in the mouth.
 This can lead to issues with speaking and eating.
 If they do not fit correctly, they may even fall out.

 They also require daily care and maintenance.
 Denture wearers will most likely experience some bone loss over the years.
 This will make them fit differently and your dentist will need to adjust or replace them.
 Daily care includes rinsing them after eating, brushing them at least once a day, and soaking them overnight.